How Safe Is Cellular Data?

 So what was Facebook to do?
 They needed–absolutely needed–for their network and communications to be encrypted and couldn’t trust it to WiFi, but their cell reception was terrible.

 Denver-based Illuminati Labs, one of WilsonPro’s premier-certified installers, was selected for the installation at Facebook’s data center in Albany, OH.
 They worked closely with Turner Construction, the general contractor for the data center, to ensure OSHA compliance.

 In addition to working around Facebook’s staff using scissor lifts, night shifts were added to complete the install—a time when fewer employees at the 24/7 facility would be around.

-Illuminati Labs designed their solution using a WilsonPro cellular signal amplifier to cover the 40,000 sq. ft. office building area within the massive data center where Facebook housed its servers.
+Illuminati Labs designed their solution using a WilsonPro cellular signal repeater to cover the 40,000 sq. ft. office building area within the massive data center where Facebook housed its servers.
 Despite the challenges of working around employees, the job was completed on schedule.